InstantWebP2P/node-android/README.md

 Usage:

-  clone the code, open Android eclipse ADK and import the project.
+  clone the code, open Android eclipse ADT and import the project.

 (The MIT License)